Thanksgiving Table Decor

 I’d love to share a few tips I’ve used in the past on how I go about decorating my own home for Thanksgiving.
 As always, I hope that you’ll share a story with us about your traditions or experiences with decorating in the comments below!

-The table
+The Table

 Because this holiday is primarily about eating, I tend to focus on the table first.
 Even with a lot of dishes on the table, you can keep the decor simple but festive and leave room for the turkey and fixings.

-Vintage plates and chargers
+Vintage Plates and Chargers

 Thanksgiving is the perfect occasion to bring out your special plates and crystal that have been tucked away for most of the year.
 I think it’s nice to add a vintage piece or two to the mix - it will enrich the whole design of your table and break up the pattern a little.
 Add a woven, rattan charger and vintage pheasant or turkey plate and you’ll have a textural base that works well at Thanksgiving or any other time of the year.